phpstan/phpstan/website/src/config-reference.md

 <div class="text-xs inline-block border border-green-600 text-green-600 bg-green-100 rounded px-1 mb-4">Available in PHPStan 1.10.39</div>

-By default, PHPStan Pro stores its files in `sys_get_temp_dir() . '/phpstan-fixer'`.
+By default, [PHPStan Pro](https://phpstan.org/blog/introducing-phpstan-pro){.phpstan-pro-label} stores its files in `sys_get_temp_dir() . '/phpstan-fixer'`.
 If that does not work for you for example because of multi-user environment, you can change this setting.
 You can also take advantage of [environment variables](#environment-variables):

 ```yaml
 parameters: